Veggie Bites for Teens: Sweet Potatoes

 You can microwave a sweet potato in almost no time, then season it (try cinnamon or pumpkin pie spice), and you've got a perfect after-school snack.
 A tasty and filling sweet potato will tide you over until dinner and give you the energy you need for homework or other activities.

 Preparation makes all the difference, though.
-Just say no to sweet potato fries when you're eating out (they're still deep-fried).
-Also say no to Aunt Lulu's traditional Thanksgiving sweet potato casserole, baked with sticks of butter, scoops of brown sugar, and topped with marshmallows.
-Don't let anyone tell you that sweet potato pie is a "healthy" dessert, either.
-It has 340 calories and 17 grams of fat.
-You'll have to run for at least 30 minutes to work off those calories.
+It is okay to eat sweet potato fries when you're eating out sometimes (they're still deep-fried).
+But you may want to limit Aunt Lulu's traditional Thanksgiving sweet potato casserole, baked with scoops of brown sugar, and topped with marshmallows.

 Where to Find Sweet Potatoes